Rare works of famed photographers expected to get record prices at auction

-NEW YORK (Reuters) - Vintage photographs by some of the world’s most famous photographers such as Edward Weston, Alfred Stieglitz and Man Ray are expected to fetch more than $5.2 million at auction and set record prices for their works, Christie’s said.
+NEW YORK, Jan 24 (Reuters) - Vintage photographs by some of the world’s most famous photographers such as Edward Weston, Alfred Stieglitz and Man Ray are expected to fetch more than $5.2 million at auction and set record prices for their works, Christie’s said.

 The 70 prints, which were made mainly in the 1920s, were amassed by a private collector and focused on photographers influenced by the artistic revolution in Western Europe at the turn of the century.